WKVZ: Play 98.7/The Fan

 On August 31, 2010, at 3 p.m., the station dropped smooth AC in favor of Adult Top 40/CHR as "Play 98.7".
 The first song on "Play" was "Use Somebody" by Kings of Leon.
 The smooth jazz format was subsequently moved to HD Radio frequency 98.7-HD2.
 This would change on December 18, 2013, when the sports talk format from WFAN in New York City moved from 94.1-HD3 to 98.7-HD2, while the smooth jazz format was relocated to 94.1-HD2.

 Due to low ratings with "Play", CBS Radio announced on June 20, 2012, that WSJT would flip to sports talk in August, branded as "The Fan".
 On July 25, 2012, CBS said it would debut the new format on August 2.

 On that day, at 11 a.m., "Play" signed off with "Closing Time" by Semisonic, and 98.7 FM began a half hour of stunting with songs usually played at sports games, followed by a half-hour long monologue of the history of sports teams in the Tampa Bay area, which would lead into the official launch of "The Fan" at Noon.
 At the same time as the format flip, WSJT changed call letters to WHFS-FM.
-The WHFS call letters were held by former sister station WUUB in West Palm Beach and were heritage call letters for a long-time alternative rock station in the Washington, DC/Baltimore, Maryland area.
+The WHFS call letters were held by former sister station WUUB in West Palm Beach and were heritage call letters for a long-time alternative rock station in the Washington–Baltimore area.
 The station simulcast on sister station WHFS (1010 AM) until January 3, 2013, when the AM became a 24/7 affiliate of the new CBS Sports Radio network.
 WHFS-FM held the rights to carry University of South Florida sports in the Tampa Bay area.